rohbotics/pifi/debian/build-dependencies.md

-This package depends on debhelper, dh-python, dh-systemd, python3-all, python3-networkmanager, python3-docopt.
+This package depends on debhelper, dh-python, dh-systemd, python3-all, python3-networkmanager, python3-docopt, python3-empy, and python3-yaml.

 All of these packages, except for python3-networkmanager are availible in the standard ubuntu xenial repositories.
 It is avalible from pip with `pip3 install python-networkmanager` and from https://packages.ubiquityrobotics.com/.
 The latter is a debian package built with the following method.